Celebrating Penn Engineering History: ENIAC

 For the next nine years, the ENIAC served as the primary computing engine for the Army.

-ENIAC in Action: What it Was and How it Worked
+What ENAIC Was and How it Worked

 When fully operational, ENIAC occupied a room 30 by 50 feet in size and weighed 30 tons.
 A total of 40 panels were arranged in a U-shape that measured 80 feet long at the front, and the 18,000 vacuum tubes required were more than 20 times as many as the total employed by all various systems aboard a wartime B-29 bomber.
 ENIAC’s circuits included 500,000 soldered joints with 70,000 resistors and 10,000 capacitors.
 ENIAC also had its own dedicated power lines and used 150 kilowatts of electricity.